 The Phase II Habitat survey for Thorn Dale, Minning Dale and Blake's Dale recorded 16 grasses and 46 other herbs, of which 21 were calcicolous indicator species.
-Unfortunately the quadrats for THORN dale are not marked on the survey map.
+Unfortunately the quadrats for Thorn Dale are not marked on the survey map.
 We consider this to be a mapping error and do not doubt the validity of the floristic data collected.
-Analysis of the data showed that the composition of the swards corresponded to the NVC CG2d, CG4c and CG7a subcommunities (see Table).
-Sheep's fescue Festuca ovina is the most abundant of the grasses but quaking grass Briza media and tor-grass Brachipodium pinnatum were also recorded.
+Analysis of the data showed that the composition of the swards corresponded to the NVC CG2d, CG4c and CG7a sub-communities (see Table).
+Sheep's fescue Festuca ovina is the most abundant of the grasses but quaking grass Briza media and torgrass Brachipodium pinnatum were also recorded.
 The characteristic calcicolous indicator herbs include locally abundant salad burnet Sanguisorba minor and wild thyme Thymus praecox, rock rose Helianthemum nummularium, rough hawkbit Leontodon hispidus, fairy flax Linum catharticum and clustered bell-flower Campanula glomerata.

 The Phase II Habitat survey for Scarn Dale recorded 7 grasses and 35 other herbs, of which 13 were calcicolous indicator species.
-Analysis of the data showed that the composition of the sward corresponded to the NVC CG2c sub-communities.
+Analysis of the data showed that the composition of the sward corresponded to the NVC CG2c subcommunities.

 Our study of aerial photographs, taken in 2000, suggests that none of the areas has been improved since the Phase II survey.
-Furthermore, these photographs suggest that area E has a similar vegetation cover to B, which has led us to add area E to the submission, and also that area D has a similar vegetation cover to F, which has led us to add area D to the submission.
-There a Countryside Stewardship Agreement (1994), designated Chalk and Limestone, that covers the area E.
+Furthermore, these photographs suggest that area E has a similar vegetation cover to B, which has led us to add area E to the submission.
+D has a similar vegetation cover to F. There is a Countryside Stewardship Agreement (1994), designated Chalk and Limestone, that covers the area E.